Woodlands double murders: Judgement

 On 12 November 2020, High Court judge Kannan Ramesh decided on his final verdict, and found Teo guilty of the murders of Choong Pei Shan and Teo Zi Ning under Section 300(a) of the Penal Code.
 He found that Teo was not suffering from diminished responsibility and sudden and grave provocation.
 He stated that Teo was able to mix well with his colleagues and maintain good work performance and behaviour despite his increasing financial debts.
-He stated that Teo's claims of depression did not match to his behaviour before, during and after his crimes as he was able to sleep regular hours, still surfing the Web and Youtube and watch pornographic materials after murdering Choong and Zi Ning, and even meticulously thought of ways to mask the deaths as suicidal and hide the truth of the deaths from his family and in-laws.
+He stated that Teo's claims of depression did not match to his behaviour before, during and after his crimes as he was able to sleep regular hours, still surfing the Web and YouTube and watching pornographic materials after murdering Choong and Zi Ning, and even meticulously thought of ways to mask the deaths as suicidal and hide the truth of the deaths from his family and in-laws.

 Also, even if he was provoked and calmed down, Teo continued to strangle Choong as he, from his account, wanted to kill the family to not let them get burdened by his debts.
 It was apparent from this claim that Teo's mind was not blinded by rage or loss of self-control, but rather "conscious, deliberate and outcome-driven" after he calmed down.
 Zi Ning was also innocent of the provocation from Choong and she was not at fault for the couple's arguments since she was not a participant.
 Hence the defences of diminished responsibility and provocation did not work in Teo's favour.

-As a result of his double convictions for intentional murder, 44-year-old Teo Ghim Heng was sentenced to death (the only penalty for first-degree murder in Singapore).
+As a result of his double convictions for intentional murder, 44-year-old Teo Ghim Heng was sentenced to death (the only penalty for murder under Section 300(a) in Singapore).
 Teo confirmed through his lawyer that he would appeal against his conviction and sentence.
-The prosecution also withdrawn the third charge of murder against Teo for the death of his unborn son.
+The prosecution also withdrew the third charge of murder against Teo for the death of his unborn son.

 Teo was one of the only two people to be sentenced to death for murder by the courts of Singapore in 2020.
-The other person was Ahmed Salim (born 1 January 1989), a Bangladeshi painter who killed his Indonesian girlfriend Nurhidayati Wartono Surata (aged 34) at a Geylang hotel on 30 December 2018, two days before his 30th birthday.
-After his sentencing took place in the High Court on 14 December 2020, Ahmed's appeal was dismissed by the Court of Appeal on 19 January 2022.
+The other person was Ahmed Salim, a Bangladeshi painter who killed his Indonesian girlfriend Nurhidayati Wartono Surata (aged 34) at a Geylang hotel on 30 December 2018, two days before his 30th birthday.
+After the High Court handed him a mandatory death sentence for murder under Section 300(a) of the Penal Code on 14 December 2020, Ahmed's appeal was dismissed by the Court of Appeal on 19 January 2022, and he was hanged on 28 February 2024.